River Derwent, Yorkshire: History

-The unusual upstream facing outfall of the Derwent is man made.
+The unusual upstream-facing outfall of the Derwent is man-made.
 It is believed to have been cut during the Roman occupation of Britain to reduce the distance between the Derwent mouth and the Roman legionary headquarters at York by 9 miles.
 The first navigation weir, also believed to be of Roman origin, was a flash weir built near Wheldrake to raise the level of the river upstream and regulate its flow downstream.

+It has been suggested that the name "Derwent" is related to that of Deira, one of the post-Roman kingdoms that later became Northumbria. a derivation also found in the Latin name for Malton, Derventio.

-During the reign of King John (1199–1216) a water mill on the Derwent at Wheldrake was given to the monks of Fountains Abbey and later in the 13th century a weir is known to have existed at the same place.
+During the reign of King John (1199–1216) a water mill on the Derwent at Wheldrake was given to the monks of Fountains Abbey, and later in the 13th century a weir is known to have existed at the same place.

 By 1462 when the Lord Mayor of York was authorised to "correct and amend defects" of the Derwent "from the Ouse as far as the town and bridge of Sutton upon Derwent" the river must have been navigable at least to Sutton.
 A corn mill existed at Sutton upon Derwent by 1597.
 It was rebuilt in 1836 and continued in use until 1960.
 There are other water mill sites at Stamford Bridge, Buttercrambe, Howsham, Kirkham and Malton.

 Before the 18th century coal was usually taken by coastal shipping from Newcastle or Sunderland and put into smaller vessels at coastal ports to be delivered to upriver destinations.
 For this purpose there was an interest in improving navigation on the Derwent as far as Malton.
 In 1702 an Act of Parliament was passed authorising its proprietors to improve the river.
 Towpaths were laid out and "locks, turnpikes, pens for water, wharfs and warehouses" were constructed.
 The promoters of these works were allowed to charge tolls on the cargo carried on any part of the river.

-The owners of land near to the river complained in 1722 that the new locks and weirs caused them to lose income because their meadows were more often flooded.
-In 1793 thirty five vessels were trading from Malton, carrying corn downstream to the West Riding towns and returning upstream with coal.
+The owners of land near the river complained in 1722 that the new locks and weirs caused them to lose income because their meadows were more often flooded.
+In 1793 thirty-five vessels were trading from Malton, carrying corn downstream to the West Riding towns and returning upstream with coal.
 Virtually every village and hamlet near the tidal river had its own landing place.

 In 1845 the York and North Midland Railway was built to join the West Riding to Scarborough via Malton.
 Much of the freight traffic of the Derwent Navigation was transferred to the cheaper railway.
-In 1855 the railway managers bought the Navigation and to further stifle competition they charged high tolls on barge freight.
-More cargo was moved to the railway and by the 1890s the only regular trade on the Derwent was on its lower reaches.
+In 1855 the railway managers bought the Navigation, and to further stifle competition they charged high tolls on barge freight.
+More cargo was moved to the railway, and by the 1890s the only regular trade on the Derwent was on its lower reaches.